Web Content Display

 ghairat: Bashfulness; shame; feeling oneself to be at fault.

 Gita (Geetaa): The Bhagavad Gita, or Song of God.
-Divine knowledge given to Arjuna by Lord Krishna in the Mahabharata.
+Divine knowledge given to Arjuna by Lord Krishna in the epic Mahabharata.

 grihastha: One who leads a worldly life; a householder.